Lafayette and West Lafayette's Brazilian Waxing Specialist

 ♦ Why can't I just wax myself at home?
 It's cheaper. ♦

 Would you cut your own hair at home?
 Tattoo that special someones name on yourself?
 While body wax is available at stores for home use, waxing, especially Brazilian waxing should be done by a licensed professional.
-Certain techniques and precautions are taken when doing services like these.
+Certain techniques and precautions are taken when doing services like this.
 To avoid bacterial infections, burning, skin removal and other side effects, it's best to see a professional.

 Please let me know all medications (topical and internal) you are taking.
 This includes Accutane, Differin (no waxing will be done on skin using these products) even antibiotics and steroids.
 Certain meds can make the skin more sensitive or easy to remove.
 Steroids and antibiotics cause the skin to bruise easily and/or cause skin lifting.
 Please stop using Glycolic and Salicylic acid, Retin-A, Renova 5-7 days before waxing.